-After gathering this information that is in the public domain, I applied to become a member of Vindale to gain exposure to the working of the survey panel, which form the basis of my subsequent review.
+After gathering this information that is in the public domain, I applied to become a member of Vindale to gain exposure to the working of the survey panel, which forms the basis of my subsequent review.

 Some may sidestep this next step.
-But I always think that before you get yourself into any business (becoming a survey participant included), you should always examine the relevant policies, terms and conditions.
+But I always think that before you get yourself into any business (becoming a survey participant included), you should always examine the relevant policies, terms, and conditions.
 Undoubtedly, it is never going to be the most exciting part of your life, but you’ll need this knowledge.